Azure/PSRule.Rules.Azure/docs/rules/en/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
 [Azure.AKS.MinNodeCount](Azure.AKS.MinNodeCount.md) | AKS clusters should have minimum number of nodes for failover and updates. | Important
+[Azure.AppGw.MinInstance](Azure.AppGw.MinInstance.md) | Application Gateways should use a minimum of two instances. | Important
 [Azure.AppService.PlanInstanceCount](Azure.AppService.PlanInstanceCount.md) | Use an App Service Plan with at least two (2) instances. | Single point of failure
+[Azure.NSG.DenyAllInbound](Azure.NSG.DenyAllInbound.md) | Avoid denying all inbound traffic. | Important
 [Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage accounts not using GRS may be at risk. | Single point of failure
-[Azure.VirtualNetwork.AppGwMinInstance](Azure.VirtualNetwork.AppGwMinInstance.md) | Application Gateways should use a minimum of two instances. | Important
-[Azure.VirtualNetwork.LocalDNS](Azure.VirtualNetwork.LocalDNS.md) | Virtual networks (VNETs) should use Azure local DNS servers. | Important
-[Azure.VirtualNetwork.NSGDenyAllInbound](Azure.VirtualNetwork.NSGDenyAllInbound.md) | Avoid denying all inbound traffic. | Important
-[Azure.VirtualNetwork.SingleDNS](Azure.VirtualNetwork.SingleDNS.md) | VNETs should have at least two DNS servers assigned. | Single point of failure
 [Azure.VM.ASAlignment](Azure.VM.ASAlignment.md) | Availability sets should be aligned. | Single point of failure [Azure.VM.ASMinMembers](Azure.VM.ASMinMembers.md) | Availability sets should be deployed with at least two members. | Single point of failure
 [Azure.VM.Standalone](Azure.VM.Standalone.md) | VMs must use premium disks or use availability sets/ zones to meet SLA requirements. | Single point of failure
 [Azure.VM.UseManagedDisks](Azure.VM.UseManagedDisks.md) | Virtual machines should use managed disks. | Single point of failure
+[Azure.VNET.LocalDNS](Azure.VNET.LocalDNS.md) | Virtual networks (VNETs) should use Azure local DNS servers. | Important [Azure.VNET.SingleDNS](Azure.VNET.SingleDNS.md) | VNETs should have at least two DNS servers assigned. | Single point of failure

 ### Resiliency

 Name | Synopsis | Severity
 ---- | -------- | --------
-[Azure.VirtualNetwork.LBProbe](Azure.VirtualNetwork.LBProbe.md) | Use a specific probe for web protocols. | Important
+[Azure.LB.Probe](Azure.LB.Probe.md) | Use a specific probe for web protocols. | Important

 ### Scalability